US job growth slows sharply in sign of hiring struggles

 By contrast, restaurants, hotels, and entertainment venues — businesses that have complained the loudest about a shortage of workers — added 331,000 jobs in April, even more than their 206,000 increase in March.

-But job postings are now significantly above pre-pandemic levels, evidence that companies are increasingly confident that business is picking up and that they want to hire.
-Yet there are still about 4 million people who dropped out of the workforce during the pandemic.

-In an encouraging sign in Friday's report, 430,000 people started looking for jobs in April, though not all found work, which is why the jobless rate rose slightly.

-As more consumers venture out of their homes to shop, travel and attend entertainment venues, many businesses say they need workers.
+But other industries that are also facing worker shortages cut back.
+Construction companies added no jobs in April after having added 97,000 in March.
+Manufacturing lost 18,000 positions after hiring 54,000 the previous month.

+As Americans release pent-up demand for entertainment, business is soaring at amusement parks and other venues.
 On Tuesday, at the Great Wolf Lodge in Williamsburg, Virginia, customers for the indoor water park and hotel were plentiful.
 Yet job-seekers for the company’s hiring open house were relatively scarce.

-“We’d love to have more, if you know of any,” Locastro said.
+“We’d love to have more, if you know of any,” Licastro said.
 “It’s becoming an increasingly more competitive market."

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.